TempoQuestInc/AceCAST-Docs/source/How_to_use.rst

 **2C.)** After modifying your *namelist.input* file, it is good practice to run the AceCAST Advisor Script to ensure your chosen namelist.input settings are compatible with AceCAST.
+Additionally, a list of supported packages can be found here :ref:`here <toolslink>`.

        **I.** Make sure you are in the **../AceCASTv1.2/run** directory by entering the following in the command line and pressing enter::